boundlessdigital/aws-appsync-events-websockets-client-go/README.md

 ## Debug Logging

 Set `ClientOptions.Debug = true` to enable verbose logging from the client, which can be helpful for troubleshooting connection and message flow issues.

+## Changelog

+### v0.2.0 - 2025-05-21

+*   **Breaking Change:** Updated `ClientOptions` to accept `AppSyncAPIHost` (string), `AppSyncRealtimeHost` (string), and `AWSRegion` (string) instead of full `AppSyncAPIURL` and `RealtimeServiceURL`.
+The client now constructs the full URLs internally.
+This change simplifies configuration and reduces potential URL formatting errors.
+Refer to the "Basic Usage" and "ClientOptions" sections for updated examples.
+*   Refactored subscription management logic into a separate `subscription.go` file for better code organization.
+*   Updated all tests and the test application to align with the new `ClientOptions` structure.

 ## Contributing